VanessaTsang888/az-900-study-for-exam/describe-azure-architecture-and-services/knowledge-check.md

 1. Three

+### Q2.
 What happens to the resources within a resource group when an action or setting at the Resource Group level is applied?

+My answer:

 1. Current resources inherit the setting, but future resources don't.